soorajlegend/rumbu/README.md

 As an MVP (Minimum Viable Product), Rumbu focuses on delivering core features that address the immediate needs of farmers and consumers while showcasing the platform's potential.
 Here's what Rumbu can do currently as an MVP:

-1 **Secure Storage Management:** Farmers can register on the platform and securely store their produce in Rumbu' modern storage facilities equipped with IoT technology.
+1 **Secure Storage Management:** Farmers can register on the platform and securely store their produce in Rumbu's modern storage facilities equipped with IoT technology.
 This minimizes post-harvest losses and maintains produce quality.

 2. **Market Access:** Farmers have the ability to showcase their stored produce on the platform's digital market.
 This provides them with wider exposure and access to consumers, regardless of geographical boundaries.